 - protect the rights, property, or safety of com, our users, employees or others.

 We retain your personal information for as long as necessary to fulfill the transactions you have requested, or for other essential purposes such as complying with our legal obligations, maintaining business and financial records, resolving disputes, maintaining security, detecting and preventing fraud and abuse, and enforcing our agreements, or until such time as you let us know you would like for us to delete it or unsubscribe from our marketing contacts.

 Information Protection and Security

-Our website uses commercially acceptable security measures to prevent your personal information from being lost, used or accessed in an unauthorized way.
+Our Website uses commercially acceptable security measures to prevent your personal information from being lost, used, or accessed in an unauthorized way.
 We use a Secure Sockets Layer (SSL) certificate and never transmit your credit card information via email.
 If you receive an email from us that appears to be a request for personal information, do not respond because it may be a phishing scam designed to steal your personal information.

-We cannot guarantee that your personal information will always be secure.
 Should there be a data breach, we will notify you when we are legally required to do so.

 Your Rights to Control Your Information

 You can unsubscribe from our e-newsletters or updates at any time through the unsubscribe links found in the communications you receive from us.